What type of PT degree is offered at GW?

 Yes.
 Admission decisions are made at each school, independent of the centralized application process.
 You may be accepted to more than one school, at which point you will have to make a decision about which school to attend.

-When will I hear whether I have admitted to the GW DPT program?
+When will I hear whether I have been admitted to the GW DPT program?

 Applicants will be notified about the status of their applications on an ongoing basis.
 The Admissions Committee typically makes decisions from December through March.
 However, admissions decisions continue until the class is full.